Statistics-In-Portfolio-Theory/DOSportfolio/cran-comments.md

 ## Submission information

-This is a resubmission due to an issue in the README.md which appear from Rmd->md conversion where an http link was created.
+This is a (second) resubmission due to an issue and a misunderstanding in the README.md which appear from Rmd->md conversion where an http link was created.
 The link was manually edited.

 ## Test environments